MuhammadSawalhy/rakam/README.md

-# RAKAM 1️⃣ 2️⃣ 3️⃣ ...
+# RAKAM ➕ ➗ 📐

 [![NPM Package](https://img.shields.io/npm/v/rakam.svg?style=flat)](https://npmjs.org/package/angles "View this project on npm")
 [![Build Status](https://travis-ci.org/scicave/rakam.svg)](https://travis-ci.org/infusion/Angles.js)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Rakam or (رقم) in Arabic, which means "number".
 This is a math library.
 One of the reasons to give this package a try is that, the **_performance_** is in our considerations.
 As some great projects such as [plotto](https://plotto.netlify.com) and [desmos](https://www.desmos.com) make __intense__ calculations in tons of iterations to generate the graph.
-The need of such an opensource project cares about these situations arises, so that we can cooperate and contribute to reach the optimal performance 🚀.
+The need of such an open-source project cares about these situations arises, so that we can cooperate and contribute to reach the optimal performance 🚀.

 ### Features:
 - Compile math expression from a string into js function, ready for evaluation, considering the performance as the main goal.